 • Some advanced features require a bit of a learning curve

-• Customizing forms with CSS codes might not be easy for everyone, so it could have visual buttons
+• Customizing forms with CSS codes might not be easy for everyone

 • Many features are subject to the pricing plan you use